syncfusion-content/ej2-react-docs/ej2-react/spreadsheet/getting-started.md

 ---
 layout: post
 title: Getting started with React Spreadsheet component | Syncfusion
 description: Checkout and learn about Getting started with React Spreadsheet component of Syncfusion Essential JS 2 and more details.
 control: Getting started
 platform: ej2-react
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Getting Started
+# Getting Started with React Spreadsheet component

 This section explains the steps to create a simple Spreadsheet component in a React application.